IBM/unitxt/docs/docs/data_classification_policy.rst

 When data is loaded from an external data source using a Loader, it can be tagged with a `data_classification_policy`, which is a list of string identifiers, such as `public`, `proprietary`, `confidential`, `pii`.
-The taxonomy is defined by a user and may encompass multiple different policies.
+You can define your own data classification identifiers.

-Each component that processes used in Unitxt ( operators, metrics, inference engines, etc.) has a parameter called `data_classification_policy`` as well.
+Each component that processes data in Unitxt ( operators, metrics, inference engines, etc.) also has a parameter called `data_classification_policy`.
 This parameter determines which kinds of data it can process.
-The parameter is a list of strings, which are names of allowed data classification.
+The parameter is also a list of string identifiers, which are names of allowed data classification.

 Before processing the data, the component verifies that the `data_classification_policy` of the data meets its `data_classification_policy`.
 If the policies for a component include the classification of the data, then the data may be further processed.
 Otherwise, an error will be raised.